-5.6.1.
+- 5.6.1.
 What we wear to work is a reflection of the pride we have in our Company, in what we do, and in ourselves.
-Although dress code requirements will vary according to job responsibilities, we ask that your appearance at all times show discretion, good taste, and not present a hazard in the performance of your job.
+Although dress code requirements will vary according to job responsibilities, we ask that your appearance at all times show discretion, good taste, and not present a hazard in the performance of your job. - 5.6.2.
+Approval or disapproval of what constitutes appropriate dress is at the discretion of the duty manager.